 What is fructose?

-Fructose, along with glucose, is present in common sugar, as well as corn and wheat syrups that are used to sweeten many baked goods, jams, and other sweets.
+Fructose is a sugar found in fruits and honey, as well as some vegetables, in small quantities.
+Fructose, along with glucose, is present in common sugar, as well as corn and wheat syrups that we use to sweeten many baked goods, jams, and other sweets.

-There are also studies regarding its relationship with elevated triglyceride levels in the bloodstream, the accumulation of belly fat, and obesity in general – along with a variety of other health problems.
+Some recent studies have analyzed the negative effects of fructose on the health of the body’s metabolism.
+There are also studies regarding its relationship with higher triglyceride levels in the bloodstream, belly fat accumulation, and obesity in general – along with a variety of other health problems.

-Which foods are high in fructose?
+What foods are high in fructose?

 - Sweetened breakfast cereals

-- Jams, marmalade, and fruits preserved in syrup
+- Jams, sauces, and fruit in syrup

 - Mango and papaya